Avoid a Holiday DUI Charges

 Everyone enjoys the holiday season.
 It’s a time for friends, family, gifts, and as much food and holiday cheer as you can stomach – and then some.
 And then there’s the drinking.
 Oh boy, do we know how to party.
 The number of drunken revelers is always at its peak during the holidays.
 But the sobering reality is that the police are out in equally high numbers, looking to end the party for anyone who has gotten behind the wheel after celebrating a little too hard.

-So, as a little courtesy from your friends at The Law Offices of Greg Prosmushkin, P.C., here’s some advice so that you won’t need our services for an alcohol related arrest in the near future:
+So, as a little courtesy from your friends at The Law Offices of Greg Prosmushkin, P.C., here’s some advice so that you won’t need our services for a DUI-related arrest in the near future:

 Figure Out How You Are Getting Home before You Go Out.
 Whether you have a designated driver, are calling a taxi/uber, or are crashing at a friend’s place, you need a plan before you drink.
 We have all tried planning post-inebriation, and I think the majority of us can agree that our decision-making process is impaired, at best, once drunk.